US STOCKS-S&P 500, Dow drop from record levels as coronavirus cases spike

 Financials .SPSY, industrials .SPLRCI and energy .SPNY stocks gave back some gains made over the last week as positive updates from U.S. vaccine trials encouraged investors to diversify into value stocks on hopes they will benefit from a pickup in the economy.

-Warren Buffett's Berkshire Hathaway Inc BRKa.N disclosed new stakes worth $5.7 billion in drugmakers Abbvie Inc ABBV.N, Bristol-Myers Squibb Co BMY.N, Merck & Co MRK.N and Pfizer Inc PFE.N, lifting their shares between 1.4% and 2.4%.

-Retail earnings is in focus this week as the third-quarter earnings season enters its tail end.
 Walmart Inc WMT.N posted a bigger-than-expected increase in quarterly same-store sales.
+Home improvement chain Home Depot Inc HD.N also beat quarterly sales and profit estimates.

-However, its shares fell 0.8% after rallying 28% this year.
+However, shares of both the blue-chip stocks dipped after increasing by nearly a quarter this year.

-Declining issues outnumbered advancers by 3.4-to-1 on the NYSE; on Nasdaq, a 0.3-to-1 ratio favored decliners.
+Declining issues outnumbered advancers 1.1-to-1 on the NYSE; on Nasdaq, a 0.6-to-1 ratio favored decliners.

-The S&P 500 posted seven new 52-week highs and no new low, while the Nasdaq Composite recorded 49 new highs and three new lows.
+The S&P 500 posted 12 new 52-week highs and no new low, while the Nasdaq Composite recorded 99 new highs and 10 new lows.

 (Reporting by Shivani Kumaresan, Medha Singh and Shriya Ramakrishnan in Bengaluru; Editing by Shounak Dasgupta)